-Duffins creek is one of the best locations for fishing for trout.
+Duffins Creek is one of the best locations for fishing for trout.
 Duffins Creek River offers some of the best seasonal fishing.
-Brown trout, salmon, rainbow trout and white bass can all be caught during certain times of the year.
-Majority of anglers up stream are searching for trophy rainbow trout.
+Brown trout, salmon, rainbow trout, and white bass can all be caught during certain times of the year.
+The majority of anglers upstream are searching for trophy rainbow trout.
 Great trout fishing picks up in February once the ice melts and stays pretty active until late May to early June when they return to Lake Ontario.
 Anglers do best when targeting trout by fly fishing.
-They are also successful using small minnow baits and spoons.
+They are also successful in using small minnow baits and spoons.

 Located in the town of Ajax, Duffins Creek Marsh offers excellent angling action and has some of the best fishing near Toronto.
 There are four pools of water at Duffins Creek.
 Three are muggy and it is difficult to see the bottom even though they are very shallow.
 The other, which is on the North West side, is a different ecosystem and has different types of fish within it.
 Parking at this location is difficult as there is only three designated parking spots at the bottom of Frisco road.
 Most people park their cars on the side of the dirt road and it is a park at your own risk.
 The park is accessible via transit but a long walk to the marsh area itself will be required.
 There are no public washrooms accessible to the park.
 Duffins Creek Marsh is along the waterfront trail so anglers can walk, bike or rollerblade along the trail to get to the marsh.